Alice Perry Engineering Building

 The 14,250 sqm building supports an emerging generation of engineers, engaged in a new wave of technologies, embracing innovation and entrepreneurship.

-It contains a range of such 'green' technologies.
-There is largescale rainwater harvesting, a biomass boiler, low-embodied energy materials such as zinc, novel voided slab systems, and grass roofs for water attenuation, heat exchangers and many other cutting-edge technologies.
+It contains a range of 'green' technologies including largescale rainwater harvesting, a biomass boiler, low-embodied energy materials such as zinc, novel voided slab systems, and grass roofs for water attenuation, heat exchangers and many other cutting-edge technologies.